Michigan Photo Journey

 He will work to find us as many of the above species as possible.
 He will use calls when he deems appropriate, but you may be surprised about the call techniques and how sparingly they may be used.
 The focus will be to provide opportunities for quality images, with an emphasis on composition and warblers in song whenever possible.
 We will start around sunrise and work until we don’t have usable light, taking a break at mid-day if the sun is bright.
 On those bright days we may use that time to go to another site, or we may just take a relaxing lunch to discuss warbler photography and perhaps Lightroom and Photoshop techniques, depending on group consensus.
 We will shoot again from later afternoon until we don’t have usable light.
 Our goal will be to have a quality shoot of two to four warbler species per day depending on the sites visited and how we are doing.
 The emphasis will be on quality composition, and in some cases we may shoot several birds of the same species in various settings.

 I will discuss camera settings and the composition goal(s) for each individual shoot during the set-up, but please understand that this trip is for folks who already know how to use their camera and lens well but who want to experience and enjoy warbler photography.
 A long lens is essential for warbler work.
 I use a 600 mm and a crop sensor camera (Canon 7dMK2) so I am shooting 900 mm equivalent.
-A 500 mm lens or minimum 400 prime lens is essential for best results.
+A 500 mm lens or minimum 400 prime lens along with a crop sensor camera body is essential for best results.
 A teleconverter to extend reach can be used in good light situations, but it may slow image acquisition too much in more overcast or shaded situations.
 The faster your lens, the better for warbler photography.
 You should have the skill with your gear to quickly focus on a small bird, as warblers often tend to move quickly.
 Some birds and species will be more cooperative and forgiving than others, but the ability to quickly focus on the bird will provide far more satisfying images.
 It is important to follow my lead as I work to get a bird in.
 Warblers can be very sensitive to moving photographers and noisier gear.
 Knowing when to pull the trigger is important, especially when attempting singing shots.
 I will attempt to coach how to better anticipate warbler movement and thus minimize unproductive shooting.
 From the Detroit Metro Airport it is about a two and a half hour drive to West Branch, Michigan, where we will begin our Journey.
 It is about a two hour drive from West Branch to our base for the remainder of the Journey.

 A high clearance vehicle is required some years for much of the Golden-winged habitat.
 This year was a wet year and that was definitely the case but in dry years passenger cars have been adequate.
 I will have a high clearance vehicle to accommodate one of the participants.